tarantool/doc/doc/book/box/authentication.rst

 creator, even if called by another user.

-First, the two spaces ('u' and 'i') are created, and a no-password user ('internal') is grante full access to them.
+First, the two spaces ('u' and 'i') are created, and a no-password user ('internal') is granted full access to them.
 Then a ('read_and_modify') is defined and the no-password user becomes this function's creator.
 Finally, another user ('public_user') is granted access to execute Lua functions created by the no-password user.